A brief history of Sinjar: understanding the historical roots of the 2014 Yazidi genocide.

-Many explanations of the Yazidi Genocide in 2014 rely on short term causes such as the rise of ISIS, Kurdish disarmament of the Yazidis and a recent history of the 2003 US occupation.
-These causes do play a very important role in the Yazidi genocide, but if one takes a long term perspective on the Sinjar district it's striking that this Genocide was over a hundred years in the making.
-Within a span of only one hundred years the Yazdis of Sinjar went from a highly independent and tolerant rural community to one victimized by ISIS and made vulnerable by state institutions.
-Genocides do not happen in one day; they actually are carefully crafted and follow a long historical trajectory of discrimination, social wreckage, dispossession and finally elimination.
-In this article we shed light on this trajectory and give context to ongoing political contentions in Sinjar but also to the root causes that allowed this Genocide to happen.
+Many explanations of the 2014 Yazidi genocide rely on short term causes such as the rise of ISIS, Kurdish disarmament of the Yazidis and the recent history of the 2003 US occupation.
+These causes do play a very important role in the Yazidi genocide, but if one takes a long term perspective on the Sinjar district it's striking to see that this massacre was over a hundred years in the making.
+Within a span of only one hundred years the Yazdis of Sinjar went from a highly independent and tolerant rural community to one victimized by ISIS and made reliant on vulnerable Iraqi state institutions.
+Genocides do not happen in one day; they follow a long historical trajectory of discrimination, social wreckage, dispossession and finally elimination.
+In this article I shed light on this trajectory and give context to ongoing political contentions in Sinjar but also to the root causes that allowed this genocide to happen.

-During the 20th century different political movements in Iraq tried to bring the Yazidi community on its side by making claims about their beliefs that fit the ideology of the movement and thus trying to convince the Yazidis to join their cause.
+During the 20th century different political movements tried to bring the Yazidi community on their side by making claims about their beliefs that fit the ideology of the movement.
 When that failed a more violent approach was employed.
 The Arab nationalists claimed for example that Sheikh Adi was an Arab and that the Yazidis are allies of Arab nationalism.
 The Kurdish nationalist movement claimed that the Yazidis were originally Zoroastrians, a religion many Kurds in the past professed, and therefore Yazidis are Kurds foremost.
 In reality, Yazidi relations with Muslim Kurds and tribes was always tense.
-The Yazidis therefore tended to remain suspicious of both nationalist movements, and a strand within the Yazidi community preferred to stay independent.
-This ambiguity regarding who the Yazidis were and where their loyalty lies made social movements and states anxious to categorize the Yazidis in a way that benefits their own political narrative (Savelsberg et al., 2010).
+The Yazidis therefore tended to remain suspicious of both nationalist movements.
+A strand within the Yazidi community preferred to stay independent of all.
+This ambiguity regarding who they Yazidis were and where their loyalty lies made social movements and states anxious to categorize them in a way that benefits their own political narrative (Savelsberg et al., 2010).

 Sinjar, Yazidi tribal leadership and tolerance